FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 So far I mostly used [PyMC3](https://docs.pymc.io/) for Bayesian inference or *probabilistic programming* as the authors of PyMC3 like to call it.
 I love it for it's elegant design and consequently its expressiveness.
 The documentation is great and thus you can pretty much hack away with your model ideas.
-The only problem I always had with it is that for me it never scaled so well with somewhat larger datasets, i.e. more than 100k data points.
+The only problem I always had with it is that for me it never scaled so well with somewhat larger datasets, i.e. more than 100k data points, and a larger number of parameters.
 There is a technical and methodical reason for it.
 Regarding the former, PyMC3 uses [Theano](http://deeplearning.net/software/theano/) to speed up its computations by transpiling your Python code to C. Theano inspired many frameworks like [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) but is considered deprecated today and cannot rival the speed of modern frameworks anymore.
 For the latter, I used PyMC3 mostly with [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) based methods, which is a sampling method and computationally quite demanding, while [variational inference (VI)](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) methods are much faster.
-But also when using VI, which PyMC3 also supports, never really allowed me to deal with larger datasets rendering
+But also when using VI, which PyMC3 also supports, it never really allowed me to deal with larger datasets rendering
 Bayesian Hierarchical Modelling (BHM) a wonderful tool that sadly could not be applied in many suitable projects due to its computational costs.

 Luckily, the world of data science moves on with an incredible speed, and some time ago I had a nice project at my hand that could make good use of BHM.
 Thus, I gave it another shot and also looked beyond PyMC3.
 My first candidate to evaluate was [Pyro](http://pyro.ai/), which uses Stochastic Variational Inference (SVI) by default, and calls itself a *deep universal probabilistic programming* framework.
-Instead of Theano it based on PyTorch and thus allows for [just-in-time (JIT) compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation), which sped up my test case already quite a bit.
+Instead of Theano it is based on PyTorch and thus allows for [just-in-time (JIT) compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation), which sped up my test case already quite a bit.
 Pyro also emphasizes vectorization, thus allowing for fast parallel computation, e.g. [SIMD](https://en.wikipedia.org/wiki/SIMD) operations.
 In total the speed-up compared to PyMC3 was amazing in my test-case letting me almost forget the two downsides of Pyro compared to PyMC3.
 Firstly, the documentation of Pyro is not as polished and secondly, it's just so much more complicated to use and understand